punknight16/raspby-projects/index.markdown

 ### Tracking Hooks and Social Media

-After creating some content, the only way to get that content to people si to use hooks or ads on social media.
+After creating some content, the only way to get that content to people is to use hooks or ads on social media.
 These hooks or "click bait" lines are the only thing that convince people to click the link to the content that was posted.
 Some hooks work better than others, so keeping track of these hooks can provide valuable information on what works and what doesn't.

 Jekyll posts are written in a format called markdown.
 THe markdown format allows for metadata (called "front matter") to be stored at the top of a file.
 We can store the "hook" that is used for a post in the front matter of that post.